 Traders that are not entered into the commercial register (Handelsregister) and have not earned more than €60,000 in profit and/or €600,000 in revenue twice in two consecutive financial years according to Article 141 of the German Tax Code (Abgabenordnung, or AO) can take advantage of single-entry bookkeeping.
 If a trader exceeds one or both of those limits twice, they are then usually obligated to use double-entry bookkeeping (§ 140 AO, § 238 Handelsgesetzbuch).
 The tax office (Finanzamt) will officially notify such businesses.

 Sole proprietors and small traders are not normally obligated to use double-entry bookkeeping.
-Find out more in this article about the conditions that obligate sole traders to prepare balance sheets*.

 Single-entry bookkeeping for farmers and foresters

 Farmers and foresters can use single-entry bookkeeping as long as they do not earn more than €60,000 in profit twice in two consecutive financial years and as long as the acreage they cultivate is not worth more than €25,000 in total.
 If you exceed one or both of these limits two financial years in a row, the tax office considers your business legally obligated to use double-entry bookkeeping and will inform you accordingly by mail.
 In German, this obligation is known as the Buchführungspflicht.

 Freelancers: Buchführungspflicht exception

 The Buchführungspflicht generally does not apply to freelancers.
 This means that, in most cases, the revenue limits that normally mandate a switch to double-entry bookkeeping when exceeded do not apply to freelancers in most cases.